 - Justice League: Throne of Atlantis (2015): The Justice League must contend with an invasion led by Ocean Master, and get help from Aquaman and Mera.
 An adaptation of Throne Of Atlantis and sequel to Justice League: War.

 - Batman Vs Robin: (2015) Sequel to Son of Batman.
 While investigating a crime, Robin runs into a mysterious figure, Talon, who takes him out on a course that leads to a secret society known as The Court of Owls.

-- Justice League: Gods And Monsters (2015), an upcoming movie.
+- Justice League: Gods And Monsters (2015).
 It is not based on the comic of a similar name, but features an original story by Bruce Timm which is more of an Elseworlds tale than anything resembling the regular DCU, with General Zod's son as Superman, a vampiric Kirk Langstrom as Batman, and Bekka of the New Gods as Wonder Woman.
 Now has a character sheet.

 - DC Showcase: The Spectre (included with Justice League: Crisis on Two Earths): Police detective Jim Corrigan investigates a mysterious murder in the '70s, intervening as the Spectre when the legal system fails.

 - DC Showcase: Jonah Hex (included with Batman: Under the Red Hood): Wild West bounty hunter Jonah Hex investigates a potential bounty and contends with a murderous madame instead.

 - DC Showcase: Green Arrow (included with Superman/Batman: Apocalypse): Green Arrow defends Perdita, the child queen of Vlatava, from his rival Merlyn and hopeful usurper Count Vertigo.